 ◊ drizzle of high quality truffle oil (optional)

 Cook in 375 degree oven until bubbling about 30 minutes…let rest 15-20 minutes.
-Serve in warmed bowls and finish with fresh parsley and lemon zest and very good olive oil: Serve with a DROP or three of excellent Truffle oil!.
+Serve in warmed bowls and finish with fresh parsley and lemon zest and very good olive oil: Serve with if possible real shaved truffles!
+If not available use the best fresh high quality truffle oil you can find.
 Do not make lasagnas too deep…2 inches or so is good

 (I like to make sauce on one day and cook the pasta sheets the day before.
 I also will do béchamel and reheat in microwave before assembling lasagna.
 Putting it together will only take a short time if if you it in steps!)

 This is truly a spicy pasta so mild sweet meats go very nicely and round its “fire” out.